FC Chitwan

-FC Chitwan is a Nepali professional franchise football club based in Bharatpur.
+Football Club Chitwan is a Nepali professional franchise football club based in Bharatpur.
 The club competes in the Nepal Super League, the top flight football league in Nepal.

 History

 2021

 The club was founded in March 2021 before the commencement of Nepal Super League, the first ever franchise football league in Nepal under the control of All Nepal Football Association (ANFA).
 The club played their first match on 26 April 2021 against Lalitpur City FC.

 2023

 On 29 September 2023, the club roped in former Indian midfielder Khalid Jamil as their head coach.